neyosoft/basic-gatsby-project/README.md

 1. `npm run develop`
 1. Open http://localhost:8000/

-[Course Slides](https://jlengstorf.github.io/presentations/workshop-gatsby-mdx-blog/#/) (hit the right/down arrow keys to progress through the slides)

 ## Prerequisites

 1. Have a text editor installed, i.e. [VSCode](https://code.visualstudio.com/)
 2. Have the Gatsby CLI (gatsby-cli) installed globally by running:
    `npm install -g gatsby-cli`

-## Course Errata

-#### The `gatsby-mdx` plugin was deprecated in favor of `gatsby-plugin-mdx`.

-Fixed code: See this [commit to migrate to gatsby-plugin-mdx](https://github.com/FrontendMasters/gatsby-intro/commit/fe9aae6255cc1749205f95e8ca6698476f992a61)

-Video: Jason installs this plugin in the [Rendering Components in MDX](https://frontendmasters.com/courses/gatsby/rendering-components-in-mdx/) video at 1 minute, 32 seconds.

-View the `step4/mdx-blog` branch for final code for the section.

-#### An additional config line needs to be added to configure `gatsby-remark-images`.

-Fixed code: See this [commit to configure `gatsby-remark-images'`](https://github.com/FrontendMasters/gatsby-intro/commit/932de28e17f89888d0826e0b6148a9d9452f95cb)

-Video: Jason configures remark images in the [Adding Optimized Images to Post](https://frontendmasters.com/courses/gatsby/adding-optimized-images-to-posts/) at 1 minute, 49 seconds.

-View the `step6/blog-images` branch for final code for the section.